siavashk/ConvMNIST/README.md

 ```bash
 python scripts/inference_cmd.py
 ```
 to try out the command line tool.
+See the argument parser for supplying different images to command line tool.

 ## Inference Server
 First, start the server by running: